-Rose Seed Replica is a tragicomic yuri love story between two women who are unexpectedly cast to the other end of the galaxy.
+Rose Seed Replica is a feel-good lesbian love story about two women unexpectedly cast to the other end of the galaxy.

-Sophie is the heroine of our story.
-She can be kind of spontaneous at times and weirdly inclined toward certain things, but usually she's a rather calm and sensible person.
-She likes cats and of course girls, even though she rarely got to spend that much time with either.
+Even though Sophie can be kind of spontaneous and aloof at times, she's still a rather calm and sensible person in general.
+She loves cats and of girls, even though she rarely got to spend that much time with either.

 Bryn is the mysterious lady who kind of took Sophie with her to the far end of the galaxy.
 She appears cool and a bit quiet at first, but do first impressions ever prove right?
 Could her personality actually be quite different once she's comfortable with Sophie's company?